Governor's Commission on Service and Volunteerism

 Crystal Biles, ex officio, is the State Program Director of the Maryland and Delaware State Office of the Corporation for National and Community Service and an alumna of AmeriCorps VISTA (Volunteers in Service to America).

-Jennifer H. Daniels is the Director of Government Relations at the Catholic Schools Office, Archdiocese of Washington.
-She serves as a Texas State Society Board Member, and is part of the Children’s Liturgy of the World Team for St. Ambrose Catholic Church.
+Jennifer H. Daniels serves as a Texas State Society Board Member and is part of the Children’s Liturgy of the Word Team for St. Ambrose Catholic Church.

 Vanessa Diggs, Director of Maryland State Department of Education’s Youth Development Branch, is the designee on the Maryland Governor’s Commission on Service and Volunteerism for the State Superintendent of Schools.